Adobe System Design Interview: What the Bar Actually Tests

 What interviewers probe: SSO integration (SAML, OAuth), RBAC with fine-grained permissions, MFA flows, session management across products, and how enterprise admin controls coexist with individual user accounts.

-Adobe Experience Cloud processes billions of events daily.
+Adobe Experience Platform handles 40 petabytes of data, around 5 billion edge interactions per day, and 17 trillion segment evaluations per day under 100ms, 99.5% of the time.
 Prompts might frame this as "design the analytics pipeline" or "design a real-time personalization engine."

-What interviewers probe: event ingestion at scale (Kafka), stream processing vs. batch, data warehousing, real-time feature serving for ML models, and balancing freshness against cost.
+What interviewers probe: event ingestion at scale (Apache Kafka is the actual backbone), stream processing vs. batch, data warehousing, real-time feature serving for ML models, and balancing freshness against cost.

 Classic system design

 Some interviewers still pull from the standard pool: typeahead search, URL shortener, notification system, message queue.
-These show up more at MTS-2 than at senior levels.
-Consider them a warm-up, not the main event.
+More common at MTS-2 than at senior levels.
+Warm-up, not the main event.

 What the Interviewer Is Actually Scoring